ashita13/CSIT121/README.md

 location, status, Green Star rating, etc. Companies and organizations are also involved in each project with different roles.
 Besides, each Green Star project belongs to one or more categories with different levels of achievement.

+This program can add, search projects and search for roles according to the organization involved in each project.

+Run this program on terminal: python3 A1.py